 Legal framework

-Work permits in Slovenia are issued in accordance with national legislation and EU policy.
-Foreign nationals must obtain a work permit, which is often combined with a residence permit.
+In Slovenia, work permits are issued in accordance with national legislation and EU policy.
+Foreign citizens have to obtain a work permit that is very often combined with a residence permit.

 Categories of work permits

-1. Single residence and work permit: This permit allows foreigners to reside and work in Slovenia.
-It can be obtained on the basis of a job offer.
-The single permit is convenient because it combines the residence and work permit in one document.
+Single residence and work permit: This is a permit to reside and work in Slovenia.
+It is obtainable based on the offered job.
+In this respect, it is convenient to have a single permit, which puts the residence and work permit into one document.

-2. EU Blue Card: The EU Blue Card is available for highly qualified professionals, which is issued if they have a university degree and a labour contract with a sufficiently high salary.
-The Blue Card is valid for two years and can be extended.
+EU Blue Card: The EU Blue Card is for highly qualified professionals, which is issued if they have a university degree and a labour contract with a sufficiently high salary.
+The Blue Card is valid for two years and may be extended.

-To obtain a work permit, the candidate must submit the following documents:
+In order to get the work permit, the candidate has to submit the following documents:

-• Labour contract: The contract must be concluded with an employer registered in Slovenia.
+Labour contract: The contract has to be concluded with an employer registered in Slovenia.

-• Photographs: Meeting the requirements for visa documents.
+Photographs: Photocopies that meet the requirements for visa documents.

-• Health insurance: Covering the whole period of stay.
+Health insurance: For the entire period of stay.

-• Criminal record certificate: From all countries where the candidate has resided for more than six months in the last three years.
+Criminal record certificate: From all countries in which the candidate has resided for a continuous period of more than six months in the last three years.

 Submission process

-The application for a work permit is submitted in person at a Slovenian diplomatic mission or at the local migration service if the candidate is already in the country.
-The application process may take from several weeks to several months.
+If the candidate is already in the country, the work permit application is submitted in person at the Slovenian diplomatic mission or at the local migration service.
+The procedure for processing an application can take anything from a few weeks to several months.

 What is the Slovenia work visa?

-Slovenia, as a member of the European Union, attracts many foreign professionals interested in working in this country.
-A work visa for Slovenia is a permit that allows citizens of countries outside the European Union to legally work and reside in Slovenia for a certain period of time.
+Being part of the European Union, Slovenia is a very popular destination among many foreign professionals.
+A work visa to Slovenia is a permit to let citizens of countries which are not members of the European Union to legally work and live in Slovenia during some period.

 Types of work visas

-1. Short-stay visa (Schengen visa type C): Suitable for temporary travel for business or work purposes for up to 90 days within a 180-day period.
+- Short-stay visa (Schengen Visa type C): for temporary travel to Slovenia because of business or work, can stay for a period of 90 days in any 180-day period;

-2. Long-term visa (national visa type D): Required for those who plan to work in Slovenia for more than 90 days.
-This visa requires additional authorisation to stay and work in the country.
+- Long-stay Visa (National Visa type D): intended for those who want to work in Slovenia for more than 90 days; this type of visa also needs additional authorization to stay and work in the country.

-• Availability of an employment contract with an employer in Slovenia.
-The contract must confirm the availability of the workplace and the relevant conditions for employment.
+- Existence of an employment contract with an employer in Slovenia: A contract confirming the existence of a workplace and the conditions relevant for employment.
+Degree and work experience: Especially regarding diplomas, certificates, and other documents that prove professional training.

-• Health insurance.
-Covering the whole period of stay in Slovenia.
+- Health insurance: Covering the entire period of stay in Slovenia.

 Visa application procedure